 AARP whole-life policies have optional riders, increasing a policy’s premium payments, but can be a good value for applicants who benefit from them.

 Under the “Waiver of Premium” rider, if the insured needs long-term nursing home care while the policy is in place, the insurer will waive the policyholder’s premium obligations during the insured’s stay in the nursing home.

-And the “Accelerated Death Benefit” rider allows the policyholder to access up to half of the policy’s death benefit if the insured is diagnosed with a terminal illness (defined as a diagnosis of less than twelve months to live).
+The “Accelerated Death Benefit” rider allows the policyholder to access up to half of the policy’s death benefit if the insured is diagnosed with a terminal illness (defined as a diagnosis of less than twelve months to live).
 This rider can convert a life insurance policy into a ready source of funds to pay for expensive end-of-life care.

 While AARP’s life insurance program may offer many benefits and advantages, it is important to remember that it may not be the best option for everyone.
 It’s always a good idea to shop around and compare different policies and providers to ensure you get the best coverage at the most competitive price.

 While AARP’s program may offer affordable premiums and benefits tailored to older individuals’ needs, it may not be the most cost-effective or comprehensive choice for younger or healthier individuals.
 Furthermore, some individuals may prefer a policy that offers more customization or flexibility, which may not be available under AARP’s program.

 By shopping around, you can compare various policies and providers, including AARP, to find the best fit for your unique needs and circumstances.
 You can also assess different insurance companies’ financial strength and stability and read customer reviews to get a better sense of what to expect.